-Although Blackboard does not make its pricing plans officially available to the public, we heard anecdotally that Blackboard costs about $12 per student per year.
+Blackboard does not make its pricing plans officially available to the public.
 There is an implementation fee of around $15,000.
-However, the total costs rises with the addition of other services.
+The total costs rises with the addition of other services.
 For example, to have more collaboration options, schools might opt for Blackboard Collaborate, which costs around $10,000 per year or more.

 NEO Class page

 This was a comparison of the most important features between NEO and Blackboard.

 NEO is a more intuitive solution than Blackboard.
 NEO is easier to use, customize and offers all essential tools in a centralized platform, at a better value than Blackboard.